-The PCs exit the carved stone tunnel under The Motley to find a descending shoreline that ends at a campsite.
+The characters exit the carved stone tunnel under The Motley to find a descending shoreline that ends at a campsite.
 This riverside camp is where The Fool's Entourage relaxes, spends their evenings, and hatches their evil plans for Bard's Gate.
 As seen on the Court of Fools Map, several tents are set up around a large cooking fire just a few feet from the Stoneheart River.
-When the PCs arrive, they hear crewmembers of The Motley celebrating after another successful performance.
+When the characters arrive, they hear crewmembers of The Motley celebrating after another successful performance.
 They are talking, rabblerousing, and generally having a good time.
 They certainly aren't expecting intruders to have discovered their secret camp beneath the Lyre Bridge.
-This gives the PCs the chance to sneak into the camp and, if they are stealthy and subtle, learn some crucial secrets that could save Bard's Gate from the vile enchantments of Asmarisa.
+This gives the characters the chance to sneak into the camp and, if they are stealthy and subtle, learn some crucial secrets that could save Bard's Gate from the vile enchantments of Asmarisa.

-PCs must make a successful DC 12 Stealth check to approach the camp.
-It's only when they draw to the edge of the firelight (as indicated on the map) or try to actively sneak into the tents or rifle through the storage chests that they need to move even quieter (DC 17 Stealth check).
+Characters wearing heavy or metal armor need to remove such protections if they hope to remain quiet, but for the most part, as long as the characters attempt to be reasonably cautious, they will succeed.
+It's only when they draw to the edge of the firelight (as indicated on the map) or try to actively sneak into the tents or rifle through the storage chests that they need to move quietly (35% base chance for non-thieves, +35% Hide in Shadows for thieves).